 The data are given for each element and each facility in a file that can be consulted on-line and downloaded as a pdf file.Radioactive ion beams produced by in-flight projectile fragmentation at the LISE spectrometer are not (yet!) indicated in this chart but they can be calculated using the LISE program: http://groups.nscl.msu.edu/lise/lise.html.
 If you require assistance with the LISE program for the purpose of submitting a proposal you are encouraged to contact the LISE scientific coordinator as soon as possible and well in advance of the PAC deadline.

-The team responsible of the development of the chart of beams and its regular update : M.Fadil (nuclear data), L. Fortin (software development), M. Lewitowicz and N. Menard.
+The chart of beams was initially developed by: M.Fadil (nuclear data), L. Fortin (software development), M. Lewitowicz and N. Menard.

 |To Be Produced|